ExgnosisClasses/JavaWeek1/Labs/Lab 2-2 Variables/Lab 2-2 Variable Types.md

 }
 ```

 Note that you cannot use default values for automatic variables; they MUST be initialized explicitly before using them

+It will be left as an exercise for you to try to confirm that automatic variables must be initialized.

 ---
 <br/>
 <br/>

-## Part Three: Final variables
+## Part 3: Final variables

-Use the following variation of the previous section.
-- The code in the `main()` method is changing the value of the variable `Params.cpus` before printing it
+Now change your code as described below to print out the value of the static variable.

 ```java
 public class Runner {